Company-Automation-1/video-admin/README.md

 ## Provided Scripts

-Ant Design Pro provides some useful script to help you quick start and build with web project, code style check and test.
+Ant Design Pro provides some useful script to help you quick start and build with web project, code style check.

 Scripts provided in `package.json`.
 It's safe to modify or add additional script: